Monastero di Valserena

 A welcoming guest house at Valserena

-The guest house has 12 rooms: 10 doubles and 2 singles.
-There are a total of 22 beds.
-Some rooms have a bathroom reserved for them but located outside the room.
+The guest house has 12 rooms: 10 double and 2 single.
+There are 22 beds in total.
+Some rooms have a private bathroom located just outside the room.

-The guest house space includes a vast open area that comprises:
+The guest house area includes a large open space comprising:

 - a large garden,

-- a walking path with the Stations of the Cross,
+- a walking path with Stations of the Cross,

 Meals are provided by the monastery kitchen and served in the common refectory for all guests according to the monastic day schedule.

-Among the various facilities of the guest house, there are:
+Among the various rooms in the guest house, there are:

 - a lounge with a small library,

-- a room that can accommodate group meetings, with a capacity of approximately 40 people.
+- a room that can host group meetings, with a capacity of around 40 people.

 Geography and activities

-A monastery between Tuscan hills and sea horizon
+A monastery between the Tuscan hills and the sea

-The monastery has an idyllic location, nestled in the heart of the sun-drenched Tuscan hills, at a peaceful distance from the sea.
-This region, world-renowned for the breathtaking beauty of its landscapes and the timeless charm of its art cities, offers a truly enchanting setting.
+The monastery enjoys an idyllic setting, nestled in the heart of the sun-drenched Tuscan hills, at a peaceful distance from the sea.
+This region, world-renowned for the breathtaking beauty of its landscapes and the timeless charm of its art cities, offers a truly enchanting backdrop.

-The monastery stands proudly in the municipality of Guardistallo, a charming small village of approximately 1,000 inhabitants located just 4 kilometers away.
-Despite the proximity of the bustling city of Cecina (approximately 6 kilometers away), the monastery enjoys remarkable isolation and silence, enveloped by the lush greenery of ancient woods and centuries-old olive trees.
+The monastery stands in the municipality of Guardistallo, a charming small village of around 1,000 inhabitants located just 4 kilometers away.
+Despite the proximity of the lively town of Cecina (about 6 kilometers away), the monastery enjoys remarkable seclusion and silence, enveloped by the lush greenery of ancient woodlands and century-old olive trees.

-The islands of the Tuscan archipelago are not far away, offering a natural spectacle of rare grandeur.
-It is a place where serenity reigns supreme, inviting contemplation and renewal, far from the tumult of the world.
+The islands of the Tuscan Archipelago lie nearby, offering a natural spectacle of rare grandeur.
+This is a place where serenity reigns supreme, inviting contemplation and renewal, far from the noise of the world.

-Beyond the sacred enclosure of Valserena monastery, a world of discoveries awaits you:
+Beyond the sacred grounds of Valserena monastery, a world of discovery awaits:

-- a pleasant walk leads to the picturesque village of Guardistallo, a haven of peace for an authentic immersion in local life,
+- a pleasant stroll leads to the picturesque village of Guardistallo, a haven of peace for an authentic immersion in local life,

-- Volterra, an ancient city and seat of the diocese to which the monastery belongs, located just 30 kilometers away.
-Its Etruscan ramparts, medieval streets and museums filled with treasures will transport you through the centuries.
+- Volterra, a city with millennia of history and the seat of the diocese to which the monastery belongs, located just 30 kilometers away.
+Its Etruscan ramparts, medieval alleyways, and treasure-filled museums will transport you through the centuries.

-For a spiritual and panoramic experience, a short 45-minute drive will take you to the Sanctuary of the Madonna delle Grazie of Montenero, near Livorno.
-This pilgrimage site venerates the patroness of all Tuscany, offering a setting conducive to meditation, as well as breathtaking views of the coast and the Tuscan archipelago.
+For a spiritual and panoramic experience, a short 45-minute drive will take you to the Sanctuary of the Madonna delle Grazie di Montenero, near Livorno.
+This pilgrimage site venerates the patron saint of all Tuscany, offering a setting conducive to recollection, as well as breathtaking views of the coast and the Tuscan Archipelago.

-Valserena is therefore an ideal starting point for exploring the natural, cultural and spiritual riches of this magnificent region of Tuscany.
+Valserena is thus an ideal starting point for exploring the natural, cultural, and spiritual riches of this magnificent region of Tuscany.

 .webp)